 As well as Ted’s tips, make sure you check out the videos from our F1 Smart Series.
 Some of the brightest people in F1 tell us about the smart moves that are made on and off the track.
 Hear about everything from smart travel to smart business in the FairFX F1 Smart Series.
 Watch the videos here and subscribe to our YouTube Channel to stay up to date with the latest videos.

-If you’re heading to Japan, don’t forget to order or top-up your FairFX Everywhere Card.
-Lock in an exchange rate when you load and manage your money on the go with ease.
+If you’re heading to Japan, don’t forget to order or top-up your FairFX Everywhere Card to pay like a local.
+Use in shops, restaurants and at ATMs, wherever you see the Mastercard® Acceptance Mark.